CARRIED OVER FROM 2016

 Leia, age 9, came back into foster care when her dad got sick and passed.
 This girl needs some good luck and love.
 She lost her previous family the same way.
 She is now being cared for and will be looking for a new home.
 She is very nice but is a natural “alpha”.
 While she has been able to adapt to a new home with other dogs, she prefers to be an “only” child.
 She very much wants long and attention, and she DESERVES it!!!
 Note: Princess Leia’s adoption is in progress.

-Zeke, age 5, is back in foster care.
+Zeke, age 6, is back in foster care.
 The placement didn’t work out.
 It just wasn’t the perfect match.
 He is now in a foster home where we will again work on his skin issues and let him “decompress”.
-Zeke will get some time, some medical care and some love before we look to place him again.
+After 7 months of foster care, we were forced to make a very hard decision for him.
+He was wonderful when he was good but he had occasional spells where he just lost control and was not a safe dog.
+We could not place him again despite all of the work done by so many.

 Griffin, age 8, is in Rescue because he has some allergy and skin issues.
 His family could not afford his medical care.
 This has been especially true since they are expecting their second child.
 Griffin gets along with dogs, and people … he even got along okay with the toddler in the family, although mom took extra pains to be sure he was protected from little hands.
-Griffin is in care and will be available after his medical issues are under control.
+Griffin has been adopted.